Building a Transaction Datastore

 Auth API

 You can use the Authorization Controller API webhook to participate in the authorization process.
-Each webhook provides detailed data on every transaction that arrives at Galileo through the authorization stream:
+Each webhook message provides detailed data on every transaction that arrives at Galileo through the authorization stream:

 • Authorization requests